rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

 }
 ```

-which in English gives: assuming that the where clauses defined on the type
+which in English states: assuming that the where clauses defined on the type
 hold, prove that every type appearing in the type definition is well-formed.

 Some examples: